easierdata/Tiered-Storage-Simulator/README.md

 To switch between modes, set the `IN_GUI_MODE` variable to `True` or `False`.

 The cold storage system is simulated using a Flask web server defined in `flask_web_server.py`.
 This runs in a separate thread to mimic requests to the storage provider API.

+In order to use the S3 integration, rename `sample.env` to `.env` and fill in the environment variables with your AWS credentials.

 ### cacheHitSimulations.py